 For a deep dive on physical hardening techniques, read our home fortification tips for beginners.

-In my experience, lighting is the single most underrated deterrent.
+Lighting is the single most underrated deterrent.
 A bright light snapping on when someone approaches a dark side yard is often enough to send them elsewhere.
+I’ve watched it happen on my own cameras more than once — a figure walks up the driveway, the floods kick on, and they immediately reverse course.

 Choose models with adjustable PIR sensors, pet-immunity settings, wide coverage angles, weatherproof housings, and solar or battery power for remote spots.
 Mount them high enough that they can’t be easily knocked down or unscrewed.

 Magnetic contact sensors give you immediate alerts the moment an entry point opens.
-I prioritize these placements: front door, back door, sliding doors, garage entry, and ground-floor windows.
+Prioritize these placements: front door, back door, sliding doors, garage entry, and ground-floor windows.

 Cameras provide evidence and real-time situational awareness.
-When I tested various DIY security cameras, the biggest differentiator wasn’t resolution — it was whether the camera could record locally.
+When I tested various DIY security cameras over the years, the biggest differentiator wasn’t resolution — it was whether the camera could record locally without depending on someone else’s server.

 Prioritize these placements: front door for face capture, driveway for vehicle identification, supply storage areas, and garage access points.
 Enable local recording on SD cards or an NVR.
 Cloud backup is fine as a secondary option, but never rely on it as your only storage.